DeckofAdventures/TheGame/2_Development/02_Design_Document.md

   versions that will apply to different settings.
 To identify flavor text, use quotes within the parent formatting scheme.
 For example:
    - The Defender Archetype is ...
-   - > Defenders of Erdanis are renowned for their mighty shields ...
+   - > Defenders of the Realm are renowned for their mighty shields ...
 - Specialized terms are listed in the [Glossary](../1_Mechanics/99_Glossary.md) and will be capitalized across all documents.
 - Terms that are for flavor, not mechanics, are *Italicized*